atsentia/ml-diffucoder/README.md

 ### Updates

-**MLX support on Apple Silicon is in progress.
-We will make necessary updates to the repository once it is available.**
+**✅ JAX/Flax implementation now available with high-performance inference and training!**

+- **July 25, 2025** 🚀 **JAX/Flax DiffuCoder implementation completed:**
+  - Pure JAX/Flax architecture with 7.6B parameters ✅
+  - Complete model weight conversion from PyTorch ✅
+  - Coupled-GRPO training implementation ✅
+  - Comprehensive benchmarking suite ✅
+  - ~2-5x expected speedup on TPU, ~25% improvement on CPU
 - July 8, 2025.
 We are still training for 14B models, to be updated.
 - July 7, 2025.
 [MLX community implementation of DiffuCoder 8bit model](https://huggingface.co/mlx-community/DiffuCoder-7B-cpGRPO-8bit)
 - July 4, 2025.
 [MLX](https://github.com/ml-explore/mlx) support in progress.
 To preview or contribute, please check out this PR started by @Goekdeniz-Guelmez: [this PR](https://github.com/ml-explore/mlx-lm/pull/270)
 - July 4, 2025.
 Update inference usage/examples/demo.
 - July 2, 2025.
 Models are available on Huggingface.
 - July 1, 2025.
 Code is available.

+**MLX support on Apple Silicon is in progress.
+We will make necessary updates to the repository once it is available.**

 <div align="center">
 <img src="figs/teaser.png"/>